nathenharvey/conference-call-backgrounds/README.md

 ## Past Happy Hours

+### 2020-03-10

 ![Screen Shot of 2020-03-10 Happy Hour](screenshots/2020-03-10-b.png)

-We had a great time discussing new work from home policies during our second happy hour (2020-03-10)
+We had a great time discussing new work from home policies during our second happy hour.

+### 2019-11-14

 ![Screen Shot of Happy Hour](virtual-background-distributed-happy-hour.jpeg)

-Our first remote-friendly, virtual background, distributed happy hour (2019-11-14) was a success!
+Our first remote-friendly, virtual background, distributed happy hour was a success!
 Thank you to everyone who joined us.